 For the safety of our clients and patients, Brookdale Animal Hospital, PA retains the right to refuse service to any pet that exhibits severe aggression and can not be safely handled.

-Due to our ability to only offer a limited number of appointments each day we require a 12 hour cancellation notice for all appointments.
-We will do our best to help remind you of your scheduled appointment or any special instructions for your appointment by calling you the day before.
+Due to our ability to only offer a limited number of appointments each day we require a 24 hour cancellation notice for all appointments.
+We will do our best to help remind you of your scheduled appointment or any special instructions for your appointment by calling you the day before. **Please be advised that a non-refundable deposit may be required for clients that have recurrent missed appointments or do not give proper cancellation notice.

 To protect our clients personal information, Brookdale Animal Hospital, P.A. must have written consent to transfer, copy or transmit, either a portion or full medical history, from our hospital.
 This complies with standards set by AAHA (American Animal Hospital Association) and MVMA (Minnesota Veterinary Medical Association.)